Flixis/chat_rs/readme.md

-Build a server that can host users and facilate messages.
+Build a server that can host users and facilitate messages.

-Server
-- Faciltate usersa
-- Create messages
+- Facilitate users
 - Send to all users

-Chat client
-- Send messages
-- Create chatroom
-- Host a server